gosgconsulting/new-cms/sparti-cms/theme/gosgconsulting/README.md

 ## Migration Notes

-This theme was migrated from the original gosgwebsite-main website with the following changes:
+This theme was migrated from the original gosgwebsite-main website (source folder removed after migration) with the following changes:

 1. **Component Architecture**: Converted from page-based to component-based architecture
 2. **Asset Management**: Moved assets to theme-specific folder structure